jasss03/Secureher/README.md

-Sure!
-Here's a reworded version of the same features, tailored for a **DisasterResQ** app aimed at responding to **natural disasters** like earthquakes, floods, and storms:

----

 # DisasterResQ
 **"DisasterResQ"** is a mobile application developed using Android Studio and Java, designed to aid individuals during natural disasters by providing real-time alerts, emergency contact features, and intelligent distress detection.